Alvah H. Chapman Jr. Outstanding Dissertation Award

-The Center for Leadership (CFL) at Florida International University is pleased to sponsor the Alvah H. Chapman Jr. Outstanding Dissertation Award in partnership with the Network of Leadership Scholars (NLS).
-This award honors an individual whose dissertation makes an outstanding contribution to the field of leadership.
-The recipient of the award will receive a $3,000 cash prize, be honored at the Network of Leadership Scholars meeting at the Academy of Management Annual Conference, and be supported to deliver an invited presentation at the FIU Center for Leadership.
+The Center for Leadership at FIU is pleased to sponsor the Alvah H. Chapman Jr. Outstanding Dissertation Award in partnership with the Network of Leadership Scholars.
+Now in its twelfth year, this award honors an individual whose dissertation makes an outstanding contribution to the field of leadership.
+The recipient of the award will receive a $3,000 cash prize and be honored at the Network of Leadership Scholars meeting at the Academy of Management Annual Conference.

 - Criteria for Submissions

 - The paper must be based on a doctoral dissertation successfully defended within the past two years (after January 1, 2021).

 - The student must be first author and will be the recipient of the award.

 - Submissions will be considered for the award once only.
 Repeat submissions are not eligible for consideration.

 - Make an interesting contribution to advancing new ideas or new frameworks of thinking in the field of leadership.

 - Strongly incorporate relevant theoretical and empirical literature.

 - Demonstrate appropriate analysis and interpretation of the research results.